 When the veggies are fork tender, assemble the bowls.
 Divide the beans among 2-3 bowls.
 Divide all the veggies, placing them over the beans, and top with slaw and add the avocado.

-If using unseasoned black beans, drain and jazz them up with ⅛ teaspoon salt, ½ teaspoon cumin and ½ teaspoon chili powder.
-You could also add sautéed onion and garlic, and canned green chilies, or canned chipotles ( the adobo sauce from the can is especially nice.)
+If using unseasoned black beans, drain, rinse and jazz them up with ⅛ teaspoon salt, ½ teaspoon cumin and ½ teaspoon chili powder.
+Add a little water so they don’t burn, like 1/4 cup.
+You could also add sautéed onion and garlic, and canned green chilies, or canned chipotles (the adobo sauce from the can is especially nice.)
 If using seasoned black beans, no need to drain.